MarcHeiden/formula-ap1/scraper/README.md

 ### `API_BASE_URL`

-Specifies the base URL of the API
+Specifies the base URL of the API.

 **Example:** http://localhost:8080